rjhowell44/node-cpu-metrics/README.md

 ---
 ### TDD Mocha Test
 The `mochaDumpHeapMetrics.js` script has been added to the heap-metrics `bin` for convenience and example.
-On install, npm will symlink that file into **prefix/bin** for global installs, or **./node_modules/.bin/** for local installs – and will be available on the path.
+On install, npm will symlink the file into **prefix/bin** for global installs, or **./node_modules/.bin/** for local installs – and will be available on the path.

 ```
 var heapMetrics = require('heap-metrics'),